 The charts are also clickable.
 You can select a bar, segment, or point to view all the books that fall under that distinction.

-Remember, in order for books to be included in your stats, you have to add the date you read them.
+Remember, in order for books to be included in your stats, you have to add the dates you read them.

 Conclusion

 If you’re looking for a website to organize books you’ve read and don’t want to use GoodReads, StoryGraph is a great solution.
 It’s easy to use and provides tons of cool features.
 I’ve just scratched the surface in this post.
-There’s a lot more you can do with this app, including participating in reading challenges and tracking your reading goals.
+There’s a lot more you can do with this app, including viewing personalized reading recommendations and tracking your reading goals.

 Want to see more posts like this one?
 Make sure to sign up for my monthly newsletter and follow me on Instagram!